Richie Ashburn (1995)

 Philadelphia Phillies

-Ashburn was signed by the Phillies in 1945.
+Ashburn was signed by the Philadelphia Phillies in 1945.
 He played in the minors that year and then served in the US military in 1946.
 He returned to the minor leagues for one more season in 1947.

 Ashburn first played with the Phillies in 1948.
 He had a strong first season, winning the Sporting News Rookie of the Year award and leading the NL in stolen bases.
 He batted .333, with 154 hits, 17 doubles, a career high 32 stolen bases, and 40 RBIs in 117 games.